 The other five — Ernst, Elise, Georg, Minna, and Rudolf — were all deported ‘east’.
 Ernst was deported on 27 January 1942 to Riga with his daughter-in-law Edith Gassenheimer, née Schettmar.
 Gertrud Gassenheimer (née Cohn), Josef’s widow, was deported from Plauen to Belzyce Ghetto in May 1942.
 The others were initially deported to Theresienstadt: Georg and Rudolf with their wives, Selma and Thekla, from Prague; Minna and Nathan Frankenberg from Halle/Salle.
 Elise Ney was also deported from Halle/Saale, while her ex- husband, Max Ney, was deported from Magdeburg to Theresienstadt.
 Nathan Frankenberg, and Elise and Max Ney, ‘died’ in Theresienstadt while Georg & Selma Gassenheimer, Rudolf & Thekla Gassenheimer were transported from Theresienstadt to Auschwitz — to be murdered outright by gas rather than by typhus, starvation or the other means of murder within the Ghetto.
 Minna Frankenberg (née Gassenheimer) was the only one of Samuel & Lotte Gassenheimer’s children to survive.
 She returned from Theresienstadt to Halle/Saale after the war and died there in 1961.

 As in the previous century, the Gassenheimer family hoped to save the future of the family — particularly the second and third generations — through emigration, albeit forced and involuntary.
 And in this endeavour, the second generation of Gassenheimers achieved the goal of finding refuge.
 Twenty-nine (29) grandchildren of Samuel & Charlotte — and their families — were alive in the Third Reich: of those whose fate we know (26), one, Lucie Reis, died before the deportations began; twenty (77%) escaped the Holocaust, finding refuge in England, South Africa, the United States, Uruguay, and Brazil.
+Included in this number were Lucie Reis’s husband, Sigmund, and their two children, Werner (b.
+1923), who left Germany for the United States in 1939, and Lori (b.
+1928) who travelled with her father on the Trans-Siberian Railway to reach the United States in October 1949.
 Two — Charlotte Rosenbaum and her son, Walter, made it through the war in Barcelona, Spain, immigrating into the United States in 1946.